HardlightVR/HL-Chimera-SDK/Plugins/Unreal/README.txt

 Haptics Quickstart
 ------------------
-Create BP node 'Create Pattern Handle', select any pattern asset you want as input to the node, then drag out BP node 'Play'.
-Play the game.
+Create the Blueprint node 'Create and Play Pattern'.
+Attach the new node to a gameplay circumstance, such as overlapping a trigger.
+Select any premade pattern as input, and play the game.
 See Haptics Theory for what this means or how to view the assets.